 - 1 ounce Kahlua or other coffee liqueur

-- coffee beans, for garnish
+- 3 coffee beans, for garnish

-- Pour into a martini or coupe glass and garnish with the coffee beans.1 ounce Kahlua or other coffee liqueur, coffee beans, for garnish
+- Strain into a martini or coupe glass and garnish with three coffee beans3 coffee beans, for garnish